OUCompilers/cs4100-sp21/README.md

 | Final exam              | 25% |
 | Free points             | 10% |

-Blackboard will be used to report grades and to post lecture notes.
+Blackboard will be used to report grades and to post lecture notes and reading material.
 Up-to-date information on all other aspects of the course (assignment due dates, etc.) will be posted either on this website or in Microsoft Teams.

 ## Schedule